ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/ray-debugging.rst

 .. warning::

-    The Ray Debugger is a legacy feature and will be deprecated in 3 months.
-You should use the :doc:`Ray Distributed Debugger <../../ray-distributed-debugger>` instead.
+    The Ray Debugger is deprecated.
+Use the :doc:`Ray Distributed Debugger <../../ray-distributed-debugger>` instead.

 Getting Started
 ---------------